Legal

 9.1 The ToS will apply during the term of your original and renewed subscription beginning when You accept the ToS or first install, access or use the Service, unless and until terminated by You or us in accordance with the ToS.

 9.2 You can terminate your subscription by unsubscribing to the Service within your registered account or by contacting customer service at [email protected] before the renewal date of your subscription.
-You also agree that there will be no reimbursement of the fee if You terminate your Subscription before the end of your existing plan and You will still be able to use the Service until such date.
+You also agree that there will be no reimbursement of the subscription fee if You terminate your subscription before the end of your existing plan and You will still be able to use the Service until such date.

 9.3 You agree that We can suspend your subscription at any time if You fail to fulfil your payment obligations or You breach the ToS otherwise.
 In such a case, We will inform You by sending You an email regarding the reason for suspension and request You to remedy the breach in order to reactivate your subscription.
 If You fail to remedy the breach until the end of the period mentioned in the email, We will be entitled to terminate our agreement with you and end your subscription.